fcollman/render-deploy/README.md

 fcollman/render - the base docker image used to build multiple render nodes fcollman/ndviz:latest - a docker image containing an ndviz server configured with the option of making requests to render for images

 This also requires that you have docker installed and docker-compose installed with a recent version that supports the docker-compose 2.0 format.
+If you build your own versions or branches of render or ndviz, you should either change this to point to your docker tag, or else use this tag.

 ## volume mount points
 There are 2 different places mount points are specified and must be configured correctly for the systems you are running this on.